Trade/other name(s): Actiq, Fentora, Lazanda, Onsolis, Abstral, Subsys, fentanyl lozenge or troche, fentanyl lollipop,

 Tell all the doctors, dentists, nurses, and pharmacists you visit that you are taking this drug.

 How is this drug taken or given?

 It is important that you keep taking your regular pain control medicine that your doctor has prescribed.
-This medicine is typically given as a stopgap for when the main pain medicine doesn't work to control your pain.
+Fentanyl is typically given as a stopgap for when the main pain medicine doesn’t work to control your pain.